-Michael has nearly 20 years experience working in corporate communications and public policy roles in both the government and private sectors.
+Michael has nearly 20 years of experience working in corporate communications and public policy roles in both the government and private sectors.
 He was appointed Executive General Manager Corporate and External Affairs in May 2018.
 Prior to joining Whitehaven, Michael was a founding Partner of Newgate Communications, one of Australia's largest and most respected strategic communications agencies.
-At Newgate, Michael led the firm's mining and resources practice group and advised emerging and established companies on navigating complex public policy, regulatory and communications issues.
+At Newgate, Michael led the firm's mining and resources practice group and advised emerging and established companies - including Whitehaven Coal - on navigating complex public policy, regulatory and communications issues.
+Prior to consultancy Michael was a senior ministerial adviser in the Howard Government and worked in a range of national security policy roles for the Department of the Prime Minister and Cabinet, the Department of Foreign Affairs and Trade and the Department of Defence.
+Michael has a Bachelor of Arts with First Class Honours from the University of Western Australia.